Ke126/reddit-saved-gallery/README.md

 ### Other improvements

 - [x] Enable GitHub Actions cache for Docker build
-- [x] Reduce size of Certbot image
+- [x] Reduce size of cert-manager image
 - [ ] Add observability with OpenTelemetry logs, metrics, and traces
 - [ ] Implement CI pipeline for testing
 - [ ] Set up automated linting and formatting